AudioGroupCologne/wavefront-manual/src/objects/walls.md

 ## Circle Walls

 Circular walls are defined by a center point and a radius.
 The reflection factor and hollow properties are applied to the entire circle.

+For **hollow** circular walls a `Opening angle` can be defined.
+This angle determines the opening of the circle in degrees.
+The opening angle is measured from the center of the circle to the left and right side of the opening.
+This opening can be shifted by defining an offset angle called `Rotation angle`.